 A Pap smear (also called a Pap test) screens for cervical cancer.
 The test checks for abnormal cells in the cervix that are cancerous or have the potential to become cancerous.
 During a Pap smear, your healthcare provider takes cells from your cervix to examine under a microscope for signs of cancer.
 A Pap smear may also detect certain infections and inflammation.
 The test is named for an American physician, Dr. George Papanicolaou, who developed the Pap smear.

 The cervix is the lower part of your uterus that connects to your vaginal canal.
-Sperm travels through the vaginal canal and cervix to your uterus to fertilize eggs.
-During pregnancy, the cervix closes to keep the baby in your womb (uterus).
+Sperm travels through your vaginal canal and cervix to your uterus to fertilize eggs.
+During pregnancy, your cervix closes to keep the fetus in your uterus.
 The cervix opens during childbirth.
-When you aren't pregnant, your cervix makes mucus to keep infection-causing bacteria out of your body.
+When you aren’t pregnant, your cervix makes mucus to keep infection-causing bacteria out of your body.

 Healthcare providers perform Pap smears as part of a pelvic exam.
 The test checks for: